kitconcept/volto-light-theme/docs/reference/widgets.md

 ## `blocksObject`

-A widget similar in functionality as Volto's `ObjectListWidget` (`config.widgets.widget.object_list`).
+The `blocksObject` widget is similar in functionality to Volto's `ObjectListWidget`, as configured in `config.widgets.widget.object_list`.
 It allows to introduce a list of ordered objects with the same shape.
 It allows to reorder them using drag and drop.
-It's using `@plone/components` and it's SemanticUI free.
+It uses `@plone/components`.
-This widget saves it's contents in the Volto's standard blocks format (`blocks_layout`, `blocks` keys).
+This widget saves its contents in Volto's standard blocks format, using the `blocks_layout` and `blocks` keys.
-This allows to the standard serializers/deserializers to work in the object schema fields.
+This allows the standard serializers and deserializers to work with the object schema fields.
-The shape of the objects it contains is defined by the `schema` or the `schemaName` props.
+The shape of the objects it contains is defined by either the `schema` or `schemaName` props.

-If `schemaName` is provided, you should register a schema as a utility in this form:
+If `schemaName` is provided, you should register a schema as a utility in the following form.

 ```ts
   config.registerUtility({